 What decisions are essential to individual and collective well-being?

 We have a few rules of thumb that help.

 Rules of thumb for the art of the opinion

 The first is to become aware of the bigger picture.
 Not for every single decision, obviously, but now and again through the day, it’s worth thinking, well, what’s the bigger picture here?

 A coffee analogy might help.

-When ordering a latte in the coffee shop, ask where did the barista get the milk?
+When ordering a latte in the coffee shop, ask where the barista got the milk?

-Similarly, with the coffee.
+Similarly, with coffee.
 Where do the coffee beans come from?
-Presumably not the same places as the milk.
+Presumably, different places than the milk.
 What processes did that coffee go through?
 It almost certainly travelled.
 Was it roasted on-site?

 Indeed, what does a raw coffee bean look like?